emblab-westlake/FunGeneTyper/README.md

-# README
+# FunGeneTyper

-FunGeneType is a unified functional annotation framework of proteins.
+FunGeneTyper is a unified functional annotation framework of proteins.
 It now can annotate proteins of antibiotic resistance genes (ARGs)  and virulence factors(VFs) at class/group level.
 Due to the easy-to-use Adapter architecture, FunGeneTyper is expected to be gradually built into an open community.